Innovative EMIR Reporting Solution

 Will you be penalized for not reporting?

 Penalties for EMIR are enforced by local NCAs with each country having different rules regarding fines and penalties they can apply for incorrect or non-reporting.
-The largest EMIR fine was applied by the UK FCA in March 2017 to Merril Lynch for £34.5 million.
+The largest EMIR fine was applied by the UK FCA in March 2017 to Merrill Lynch for £34.5 million.